The adipose tissue-specific proteome

 Examples of proteins expressed in the adipose tissue include FABP4, involved in lipid transport, LIPE, hydrolyze the stored triglycerides to free fatty acids, and PLIN1 and PLIN4, which have major roles in lipid droplet formation.

 Plasma proteins are found in the blood plasma where red and white blood cells, and platelets are suspended.
 Plasma proteins play a key role in the coagulation of blood, defense mechanisms of the body, transport of various substances and regulation of different functions within the human body.
-Abnormal levels of plasma proteins can lead to progression of various diseases.
+Abnormal levels of plasma proteins can lead to the progression of various diseases.
 Hence, the levels of plasma proteins in the blood are widely used to gather information about the health and disease status of an individual.

 Adipose tissue was at first characterized as a connective tissue that contained lipid droplets, without a link to the metabolism of the organism.
 After the discovery of adipose-derived serum factors, adipose tissue is now regarded as an endocrine organ at the center of energy homeostasis.
 49 plasma proteins are identified in the adipose tissue elevated gene lists.